-Refer to the system log (/var/log/messages) if you notice errors, and periodically to ensure that you are aware of operations automatically initiated by HAE.
-See "Reviewing the Log File" on page 86.
+Refer to the /var/log/messages system log periodically (to ensure that you are aware of operations automatically initiated by HAE) and if you notice errors.
+See "Reviewing the Log File" on page 118.

-• You may add multiple -V options to many of the HAE commands in order to increase verbosity.
+• You may add multiple -v options to many of the HAE commands in order to increase verbosity.
 For example:

-'''

 crm_verify -LVVV

-'''

-• After a failure, clear the resource primitive failcount values for a node immediately after resolving the cause of the failure (or reboot the system).
-See "Clearing the Resource Primitive Failcount" on page 86.

-If you want to move or start the resource group on a specific node, enter the following:
+- After a failure, clear the resource primitive failcount values for a node immediately after resolving the cause of the failure (or reboot the system).
+See "Clearing the Resource Primitive Failcount" on page 118. - If you want to move or start the resource group on a specific node, enter the following: